deftwork/samba/Readme.md

  * users (one or more uid:gid:username:usergroup:password tuples) provided,
  * shares defined (name, path, users).

+-u uid:gid:username:usergroup:password

- -u uid:gid:username:usergroup:password         add uid from user p.e.
+- uid from user p.e.
 1000
-                                                add gid from group that user belong p.e.
-1000 add a username p.e. alice
+- gid from group that user belong p.e.
+1000
+- username p.e. alice
-                                                add a usergroup (wich user must belong) p.e. alice protected by 'password' (The password may be different from the user's actual password from your host filesystem)
+- usergroup (wich user must belong) p.e. alice
+- password (The password may be different from the user's actual password from your host filesystem)

 -s name:path:rw:user1[,user2[,userN]]

-                              add share, that is visible as 'name', exposing contents of 'path' directory for read+write (rw) or read-only (ro) access for specified logins user1, user2, .., userN
+- add share, that is visible as 'name', exposing contents of 'path' directory for read+write (rw) or read-only (ro) access for specified logins user1, user2, .., userN

 ### Serve